MattD82/Seinfeld-Topic-Modeling-and-Text-Generation/README.md

 ## Reflection
 - Overall, this was a really fun corpus to work with, and I learned a lot about Seinfeld, in the process of learning much more about NLP.
 - I realized that topic modeling can often be very difficult to draw conclusions from , but will still give you insights related to your documents, even if you can't discern concrete "topics".
-- Sentiment analysis using VADER is really
+- Sentiment analysis using VADER is really quick and easy to use right out of the box.
 - Even a character-based LSTM model is pretty amazing, in that it's able to produce somewhat coherent sentences and dialogue.

 ## Future Work